SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/passsettings.png" alt="Password settings" style="max-width: 50%">

-### <a name="changing-tfa-settings"></a>Changing the tfa settings
+### <a name="changing-tfa-settings"></a>Changing the TFA settings

 To change the TFA settings, click on "Password" under the "Settings" menu item.
-There are two tfa settings that can be changed:
+There are two TFA settings that can be changed:

- - "Limit token validity".
-You can set the lifetime of each session.
+ - "Limit token validity"- You can set the lifetime of each session.
 When the session expires, the user has to enter a new verification code.
- - "Limit PIN validity".
-Set the lifetime of each verification code sent via SMS.
+ - "Limit PIN validity"- Set the lifetime of each verification code sent via SMS.
 When the verification code expires, in order to login the user has to request a new verification code.
+ - When ready, click "Save TFA settings".

 ![TFA settings](/guides/users-guide/tfasettings.png)

+To disable two-factor authentication, simply deselect the box "Allow two-factor authentication".
+Click on "Save TFA settings" to apply your changes.

 ### <a name="default-app"></a>Changing the default application